-During tough or challenging times, companies need to prioritise the physical health and safety of employees and their mental health.
+During tough or challenging times, it’s important for companies to prioritise not only the physical health and safety of employees but also their mental health.
 The actions, words and support of leaders within any organisation become paramount when helping employees get through the crisis and maintain good mental health throughout.

-Resilient, healthy employees are more productive, positive members of the workforce – and a key to recovering from economic challenges.
-With this in mind, leaders should focus on building up employees' resilience, prioritising mental health of their teams, and encouraging healthy behaviours in the long term.
+Resilient, healthy employees are more productive, positive members of the workforce - and a key to recovering from economic challenges.
+With this in mind, leaders should focus on building up the resilience of employees, prioritising mental health of their teams and encouraging healthy behaviours in the long term.

 Resilience, like any other trait, can be developed with the right tools, coaches and training.
 Resilient employees are more likely to have better mental health, which leads to superior outcomes for both the company and the professional.
-When addressing employees' needs during this or any other challenging situation, make sure that mental health is prioritised alongside physical health.
+When addressing the needs of employees during this, or any other challenging situation, make sure that mental health is prioritised alongside physical health.

-Here are five tips from Azran Osman-Rani, CEO of Naluri in a Michael Page webinar on harnessing mental resilience for leaders to help their team stay resilient through adversity.
+Here are five tips from Azran Osman-Rani, CEO of Naluri in a recent Michael Page webinar on Harnessing Mental Resilience as leaders.
+These five pieces of advice should be taken up by leaders working to help their team find resilience through adversity.

 1. Mentor and coach employees to succeed

 Leaders should take on the role of a mentor or coach to help employees succeed and navigate their way through tough times.
 As Osman-Rani said, “In general, we are three times as likely to succeed with a coach guiding us along.
 Create a safe space for your team to share issues and motivations.
 Identify problems, give feedback and solutions and set goals.”